 - A sporting organisation, such as a community sports club or registered sport association;

-- An education institution in an outer regional, remote, or very remote location, and only if community sport infrastructure exists on land owned or managed by the institution’s council/board of management;
+- An education institution in a remote, or very remote location, and only if community sport infrastructure exists on land owned or managed by the institution’s council/board of management;

 - A not-for-profit (NFP) organisation whose NFP status must be demonstrated through one of the following: